afichet/openexr-converter/README.md

 OpenEXR converter
 =================

-This tools in a simple utility to convert images files from OpenEXR to PNG 8bit sRGB files.
+These tools are simple utilities to convert images files from OpenEXR to PNG 8bit sRGB files and TIFF to OpenEXR.

 Compilation
 ===========